-GOP expected to agree to send Democratic memo to Trump's desk
+House intelligence committee unanimously votes to release Democratic memo

 The GOP-led House Intelligence Committee blocked the release of the Democratic memo at last week's committee meeting, saying members had just been presented with the document, instead moving forward with the four-page Nunes memo that now has been declassified after Trump agreed to its release Friday.

 The panel did, however, agree last week to let the full House review the Schiff memo in a classified setting.
-Now at least three Republicans say they will vote in support of publicly releasing the Democratic document at the Monday meeting, enough to send the matter to the White House.

-Amanda Gonzalez, a spokeswoman for Rep. Trey Gowdy, confirmed that the South Carolina Republican would vote Monday to release the Democratic memo.

-"Rep. Gowdy supports the exact same process for the minority memo as he did the majority memo," Gonzalez said.

-"Yes," Fogarty said when asked if King would vote to release the Democratic memo Monday, "assuming there is no national security issue, which he assumes there won't be."

-Rep. Mike Turner, an Ohio Republican, will also support releasing the Democratic memo, according to his spokeswoman Morgan Rako.
+Republicans leaving the closed-door meeting on Monday said they support its release, which is now in the hands of the White House.

-If the committee votes to release Schiff's memo, it will follow the same process as the Nunes document.
-Trump will have five days to decide whether to allow the document to be made public or object to its release.
+The process for publicly releasing the Schiff memo is the same as the Nunes document: The President will have five days to decide whether to allow the document to be made public or object to its release.
 If the President objects, the House Intelligence Committee could send the matter to the full House to debate in closed session and vote on whether to make the memo public.

-A senior administration official told CNN Monday that it would be a mistake to presume Trump has made a decision on the matter one way or the other.
+Following Monday's vote, a White House official said the Schiff memo will be "reviewed" -- but again stopped short of vowing to declassify it.

+"It will be read and reviewed," a senior White House official said.

 Trump tweeted about both Schiff and Nunes on Monday morning, slamming the top Democrat on the Intelligence Committee and praising the Republican chairman, although he didn't address Schiff's memo specifically.